il-mru/Final-Exam-Info/final-exam-info.md

 If you are not getting a question, move on.
 You can come back to it later.

 The multiple-choice questions are meant to be done fairly quickly.
 They are only worth 1 each.
 The final will be out of about 75, and the exam is weighted at 30% so each multiple-choice is worth 0.4 of your final grade.
+Don't get stuck on multiple choice, you can always come back to it at the end.
+Written answer questions are worth most points and worth most of your time.

 The coding questions all have solutions that are less than 20-30 lines.
 If your code is getting long, you are likely off track and should rethink what you are doing.

 Three hours is a long time to sit with a pen cramped in your hand.
 Put the pen down now and then, stretch out your arms, and take a few breaths.

 I know that final exams are stressful.
-I had a stomach ache all of December and April for 5 years when I was an undergrad, back in the 1980s.
-I think the most important thing I learned from that was to get a good night's rest the day before.
-Extra studying will help, but extra sleep helps even more - Alan.
+Extra studying will help, but extra sleep helps even more.
+When you get enough sleep, your intuition and recall memory work better.

 ## Coding Do's and Don'ts for the Final Exam